-- what the direct and indirect effects of policies? - b do they discourage socially costly consumption? - what are the welfare implications? who gains and who loses? - could we design better policies, that discourages socially cost consumption at lower cost?
+- what are the direct and indirect effects of policies? - does policy lead to reduction in socially costly consumption? - how does supply respond? - what are the welfare implications? who gains and who loses? - could we design better policies, that discourages socially cost consumption at lower cost?

-Empirical approaches to learn about these questions ex ante
+I will discuss empirical approaches to learn about these questions ex ante